vcerqueira/modelradar/DS24/README.md

 # Model Radar 🎯

-A framework for aspect-based evaluation of time series forecasting models, with a focus on deep learning approaches.
+A framework for aspect-based evaluation of time series forecasting models

 ## 📑 Reference